conversejs/converse.js/docs/source/configuration.rst

     Provides a button for clearing messages from a chat box.
 * *emoticons*:
     Enables rendering of emoticons and provides a toolbar button for choosing them.
-* toggle_participants:
+* toggle_occupants:
-    Shows a button for toggling (i.e. showing/hiding) the list of participants in a chat room.
+    Shows a button for toggling (i.e. showing/hiding) the list of occupants in a chat room.

 .. _`websocket-url`: